Posted on: Jan 2nd, 2020, | By WayKen Rapid Manufacturing

 1.1 “5” for 5-Axis Machining

 5-axis machining is a mode of CNC machining.
 The machining centers we usually use are 3-axis machining centers.
 The 3-axis refers to the X-axis, Y-axis, and Z-axis of the machining center.
-5-axis machining center is to add two rotating shafts to the three common linear axes of X, Y, and Z. Two of the three axes of A, B, and C have different motion modes to meet the technical needs of various products.
+5-axis machining center is to add two rotary axes shafts to the three common linear axes of X, Y, and Z. These two axes are also called the fourth and fifth axes.
+Two of the three axes of A, B, and C has different motion modes in the vertical machine to meet the technical needs of various products.

 1.2 5 Main Forms of 5-Axis Machine

 There are various types of 5-axis machines on the horizontal machining center, mainly including the following 5 forms: The 1st is a double swivel head form, two rotation coordinates control the direction of the cutter axis directly; the 2nd is droop swivel head form, two coordinate axes are at the top of the cutter, but the rotation axis is not perpendicular to the linear axis; The 3rd is double-swivel table form, the two rotation coordinates control the space rotation directly; the 4th is droop table, the two axes are on the table, but the axis of rotation is not perpendicular to the axis; the 5th is one swing one rotate from, two rotation coordinates one on the cutter and one on the workpieces.